NREL/EnergyPlus/doc/src/docs/EngineeringReference/13-EncylopaedicRefs.md

 <div>\[{\dot m_{w,add}} = {\dot m_a} \cdot ({w_{out}} - {w_{in}})\]</div>

 We now have the outlet conditions and the adjusted steam addition rate for the case where the desired outlet humidity results in an outlet state above the saturation curve.
+The energy consumption of the electric and gas steam humidifiers is calculated separately.

-Finally, the electricity consumption is given by
+The electric steam humidifier electric consumption is given by

 <div>\[{W_{hum}} = ({\dot m_{w,add}}/Ca{p_{nom}}) \cdot {W_{nom}} + {W_{fan}} + {W_{stby}}\]</div>